CAN YOU SPARE TIME TO HELP LEND A PAW?

 We currently have voluntary opportunities available in the following areas:-

-MEET AND GREET VISITORS – We need volunteers to welcome our visitors, talk about the reason for their visit, and direct them as appropriate.
+MEET & GREET VISITORS – We need volunteers to welcome our visitors, talk about the reason for their visit, and direct them as appropriate.
 Sometimes we place a special dog with a volunteer, to increase this dog’s chances of getting a home by meeting prospective adopters on arrival.
 (This role is on hold subject to returning to normal operations and public access).

 GROOMER – A skilled volunteering role, for someone with relevant experience and the skills to give a professional de-matt, and do ears, nails etc. We have equipment available on site.